1 |

 25 |

-alloy(n) a mixture containing two or more metallic elements or metallic and nonmetallic elements usually fused together or dissolving into each other when molten(n) the state of impairing the quality or [..]
+alloy(n) a mixture containing two or more metallic elements or metallic and nonmetallic elements usually fused together or dissolving into each other when molten(n) the state of impairing the quality or re [..]

 |